-So, back to the question, can we build a model to predict lottery numbers ? short answer is NO, and long answer is NO :).
-Now you have to ask why !
+So, back to the question, can we build a model to predict lottery numbers?
+The short answer is NO, and the long answer is NO :).
+Now you have to ask why!

 Looking into the winning chances

 Let’s take one lottery series for this experiment, this lottery number has 2 alphabet and 6 numbers, eg; AG389435.
-In this case how many unique lottery can be printed ?
+In this case how many unique lottery tickets can be printed?

-To put this number into context, let's take another study done to identify the cancer risk due to smoking [link], According to their study they estimates 1 in 10 men and 1 in 8 women in India can expect to develop cancer of any form, in their life span after the age of 35 year.
-This means getting cancer is way higher chance than winning a lottery.
+To put this number into context, let's take another study done to identify the cancer risk due to smoking [link].
+According to their study, they estimate 1 in 10 men and 1 in 8 women in India can expect to develop cancer of any form, in their lifespan after the age of 35 years.
+This means getting cancer is a way higher chance than winning a lottery.

 Why am I saying lottery data isn't usable for any prediction

-This story may come as holywood movie soon.
+This story may come as a Hollywood movie soon.

 Or you have to run a lottery syndicate to increase the chance of winning by pooling the tickets from multiple contributors.
 Here is an interesting guy who did this thing across the world.
 It's purely playing against the odds by purchasing more tickets.

-If you are run enough number of times, your model may predict right answers some times, so why are you saying ML model can’t predict correctly at all ?
-We call a model doing good, when it produces predictions better than simple guessing.
-If your model prediction accuracy is close to any other simple guess work, then why do you need this ML model after all.
+If you run enough times, your model may predict the right answers sometimes, so why are you saying ML models can’t predict correctly at all?
+We call a model doing good when it produces predictions better than a simple guess.
+If your model prediction accuracy is close to any other simple guesswork, then why do you need this ML model after all.